fchinu/TANS/docs/Vertexing.md

 - **Tracklet vertex reconstruction:** for each reconstructed tracklet, vertex is reconstructed as the intersection between the track and a plane orthogonal to the track in the $xy$ plane passing through the $ z $ axis.

 - **Event vertex reconstruction:** for each event, $ z $ vertex coordinates of all tracklets are collected in an histogram.
-Then, the program considers the range of values defined by lower and upper edge of the bin with highest frequency: the event vertex is estimated averaging vertexes with value of $ z $ in this range.
+Then, the program considers the range of values defined by lower and upper edge of the bin with highest frequency: the event vertex is estimated with the running window technique.
 This ensures combinatorial tracklets do not contribute to the estimated value.

 - **Setup performance evaluation:** after processing all events of the run, the program saves the following plots in an output file
     + Residuals